sony/model_optimization/README.md

 ## Contributions
 MCT aims at keeping a more up-to-date fork and welcomes contributions from anyone.

-*Checkout more our [Contribution guide](https://github.com/sony/model_optimization/blob/main/CONTRIBUTING.md) for more details.
+*Checkout our [Contribution guide](https://github.com/sony/model_optimization/blob/main/CONTRIBUTING.md) for more details.

 ## License